craftercms/docs/source/system-administrators/devcontentops-toolkit/index.rst

 DevContentOps Toolkit
 =====================

-Crafter CMS provides a DevContentOps Toolkit to support :ref:`DevContentOps <developer-workflow>` processes in Crafter CMS.
-The DevContentOps Toolkit contains the Crafter CMS Command Line Interface (CLI), that allows you to authenticate with Crafter CMS and exercise its APIs via a Unix or Windows command line interface.
+CrafterCMS provides a DevContentOps Toolkit to support :ref:`DevContentOps <developer-workflow>` processes in CrafterCMS.
+The DevContentOps Toolkit contains the CrafterCMS Command Line Interface (CLI), that allows you to authenticate with CrafterCMS and exercise its APIs via a Unix or Windows command line interface.

-To run the command line tool (Crafter CMS Command line Interface (CLI) for DevContentOps processes), in your terminal program, navigate to the ``bin`` folder  ``CRAFTER_HOME/bin/cli/bin/``.
+To run the command line tool (CrafterCMS Command line Interface (CLI) for DevContentOps processes), in your terminal program, navigate to the ``bin`` folder  ``CRAFTER_HOME/bin/cli/bin/``.
 There you will find two versions of the tool:

 * **crafter-cli:** - for users on a Linux/macOS operating system
 * **crafter-cli.bat** - for users on a Windows operating system

-When using the **crafter-cli**, we first need to setup the connection to Crafter CMS before we can use the other available commands.
-To setup the connection, run the ``add-environment`` command,  provide a name, the url for a Crafter CMS authoring server and the authentication information.
+When using the **crafter-cli**, we first need to setup the connection to CrafterCMS before we can use the other available commands.
+To setup the connection, run the ``add-environment`` command,  provide a name, the url for a CrafterCMS authoring server and the authentication information.

-For the example below, we'll use ``local`` for the name, ``http://localhost:8080`` for the url, and username ``john`` for the authentication.
-Leave the password blank, you will be prompted for the password after issuing the ``add-environment`` command:
+For the example below, we'll use ``local`` for the name, ``http://localhost:8080`` for the url, and your access token for the authentication.
+See :ref:`here <access-tokens>` for the steps on how to create a token.
+Leave the token blank, you will be prompted for the token after issuing the ``add-environment`` command:

    .. code-block:: bash

-      ➜  ./crafter-cli add-environment -e local -u http://localhost:8080 --username john --password Enter value for --password (The password for authentication):
+      ➜  ./crafter-cli add-environment -e local -u http://localhost:8080 --token Enter value for --token (The access token for authentication):
       Added

    |

-After setting up the connection to Crafter CMS, you may now create sites or sync a remote repository from the command line, etc:
+After setting up the connection to CrafterCMS, you may now create sites or sync a remote repository from the command line, etc:

 Here's an example  of creating a site: